alanmdsan/ebac-talks/README.md

+this project uses:
-this project uses parcel to configure and generate the files
+ - parcel to configure and generate the files
+ - animate on scroll library